awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 **To create and view the database migration assessment report**

+1. Make sure that you created a mapping rule for the source database schema to create an assessment report for\.
+For more information, see [Adding a new mapping rule](CHAP_Mapping.New.md)\.

+1. On the **View** menu, choose **Main view**\.

-1. In the left panel that displays the schema from your source database, choose a schema object to create an assessment report for\.
-Open the context \(right\-click\) menu for the object, and then choose **Create Report**\.
+1. In the left panel that displays the schema from your source database, choose schema objects to create an assessment report for\.

+   Make sure that you selected the check boxes for all schema objects to create an assessment report for\.

+1. Open the context \(right\-click\) menu for the object, and then choose **Create report**\.
 ![\[Create database migration assessment report\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/create_assessment_report.png)

    The assessment report view opens\.